elf4j/elf4j-engine/README.md

 ## "The Performance Talk"

-It's less about how fast you can fill up the log repository, but more about how fast you can relieve the application from logging duty back to its normal workflow.
+It's less about how fast you can fill up the log file/repository, but more about how fast you can relieve the application from logging duty back to its normal workflow.